 Where to plant Dahlias

 Dahlias grow most happily in sunny, well-drained areas as they are firm fans of the sun.
-Because of their wide variety of heights, colours and densities, you can plant them in a number of locations in your garden to bring the best effect in conjunction with other plants.
+Because of their wide variety of heights, colours and densities, you can plant the tubers in a number of locations in your garden to bring the best effect in conjunction with other plants.

 Dahlia tubers should be planted about 10-15cm deep, and in well-composted and well-drained soil.
 Prepare the holes well by digging them to a depth of about 20cm and backfilling with suitable compost to encourage early sprouting.

-For best visual effect you can plant the tubers between 30-50cm apart depending on variety, and stake taller plants before they get too tall to ensure they don't droop or fall over.
+For best visual effect you can plant dahlia tubers between 30-50cm apart depending on variety, and stake taller plants before they get too tall to ensure they don’t droop or fall over.